dorhelium/Shopify-Backend-Challenge/README.md

 ## Postman Demo

 Below is a Postman demo of a flow that includes all APIs.
+(Click on the images to view the details)

 1. Register two users.
 Should return the ImageStoreDto owned by the registered user.
 User hello owns ImageStore-1.
 User doreen owns ImageStore with id-2
 <img width="468" alt="image" src="https://user-images.githubusercontent.com/34765166/104535685-a8ede700-55e4-11eb-9630-a4bb4b462f84.png">